Preventive Dentistry – Kernersville, NC

 A daily oral hygiene routine is paramount to good dental check-ups.
 Brushing, flossing, and dental rinses are recommended to meet your dental health requirements.
-Let Dr. Walker and her dental hygiene team answer any concerns you may have about your oral hygiene!
+Let Dr. Walker and his dental hygiene team answer any concerns you may have about your oral hygiene!
 Make your appointment today!
 For residents in Kernersville, Winston-Salem, Greensboro, High Point, and surrounding towns, we provide general dentistry.
-If you need regular checkups, periodontal therapies, or other dental services, contact us!
+If you need regular checkups, periodontal therapies, or other dental services, contact us for preventive dentistry in Kernersville, NC!

 Regular dental check-ups and your personal dental hygiene are key elements to achieving a healthy, beautiful smile.
-Dr. Veronica Walker recommends that her patients have dental check-ups at least twice a year.
-She will examine your mouth, teeth, and gums, inspecting for cavities, gum disease, screen for cancer, and order digital X-rays to aid in her diagnosis.
-The dental hygiene staff at the office of Dr. Veronica Walker in Kernersville, NC will provide the prophylaxis, or dental cleaning, appropriate for her patients.
+Dr. Zack Walker recommends that his patients have dental check-ups at least twice a year.
+He will examine your mouth, teeth, and gums, inspecting for cavities, gum disease, screen for cancer, and order digital X-rays to aid in her diagnosis.
+The dental hygiene staff at the dental office of Dr. Zack Walker in Kernersville, NC will provide the prophylaxis, or dental cleaning, appropriate for his patients.

 We may recommend sealants to prevent tooth decay in adults or children.
 Kids are often more prone to tooth decay because they are still developing their oral hygiene skills, but adults who regularly suffer from cavities may want to consider dental sealants as well.
 The process is quick and simple, and we can apply dental sealants during any six month dental checkup.
 We paint the liquid sealant onto the surfaces of teeth where it seeps into the pits and grooves in the smile.
 Once in place, we use a curing light to harden the sealant.
 With proper care, dental sealants will protect your teeth from decay for years to come.